Biswa96/WslReverse/README.md

 # WSL_Reverse

 Reverse engineering of Windows Subsystem for Linux.
 Reveal hidden COM interface between WSL and Lxss Manager Service.
 Heavily inspired by kernel guru Alex Ionescu's project [lxss](https://github.com/ionescu007/lxss).

+## How to build

+Clone this repository.
+Open the solution (.sln) or project (.vcxproj) file in Visual Studio and build it.
+Or go to the folder in terminal run `mingw32-make` command for mingw-w64/msys2/cygwin.

 ## Usage